constantinpape/torch-em/experiments/misc/normalization/README.md

 > NOTE 1: The discussions below are for semantic segmentation task for predicting binary foreground and instance segmentation task for predicting foreground and boundary.

-> NOTE 2: The chosen evaluation metric is `Dice Score (DSC)` for semantic segmentation, and `Segmentation Accuracy over IoU50 (SA50)` for instance segmentation.
+> NOTE 2: The chosen evaluation metric is `Dice Score (DSC)` for semantic segmentation, and `Segmentation Accuracy` for instance segmentation.

 ## Quantitative Results: